Lotus Tower: Location

+Colombo 01, near Beira Lake.
 After an initial decision to construct the tower within the confines of a suburb of the country's economic capital city of Colombo, Sri Lanka's government announced their plans to shift the location to the heart of the city.
-The tower's new location is on the waterfront of the Beira Lake.
+Therefore, the tower's location is on the waterfront of the Beira Lake.

 Construction

 With the witness of the President of Telecommunications Regulatory Commission of Sri Lanka (TRCSL), the Secretary of the Sri Lanka Foreign Ministry, the Presidents of China National Electronics Import & Export Corporation (CEIEC) and Aerospace Long March International Trade Co.
 Ltd (ALIT) signed the contract with the Director-General of TRCSL, Anusha Palpita, for the project on 3 January 2012.

-The project commenced during the tenure of President Mahinda Rajapakse and the construction began on 20 January 2012 following a foundation stone-laying ceremony.
+This project coordinate by Sri Lankan government the construction began on 20 January 2012 following a foundation stone-laying ceremony.
 The site is located on the waterfront of Beira Lake and alongside a part of the D. R. Wijewardene Mawatha.